taublast/DrawnUi.Maui.Demo/README.md

 * `LockRatio`will be used to calculate the width when the height is set or vice versa.
 If it's above 0 the max value will be applied, if it's below 0 the min value will be applied.
 If it's 0 then the ratio will be ignored.
 * `HorizontalFillRatio`, `VerticalFillRatio` will let you take a percent and the available size if you don't set a numeric request.
 For example if `HorizontalFillRatio` is set to 0.5 you will take 50% of the available width, at the same time being able to align the control at start, center or at the and in a usual way.

-For dynamic positionning or other precise cases use `TranslationX` and `TranslationY`.
+For dynamic positioning or other precise cases use `TranslationX` and `TranslationY`.

-Whn you need to layout children in a more arranged way you will want to wrap them with a `SkiaLayout` of different `LayoutType` : Grid, Colum, Row and others.
+When you need to layout children in a more arranged way you will want to wrap them with a `SkiaLayout` of different `LayoutType` : Grid, Colum, Row and others.

 Layout supports `ItemTemplate` for most of layout types.

 Some differences from Xamarin.Forms/Maui to notice:

-* Layouts as other controls come with `HorizontalOptions` and `VerticalOptions` as `Start` and not `Fill` by default, so if your children do not request a size explicitely, the parent layout will not take any space at all unless you ask it to `Fill` the desired dimension, for example a `Column` needs its  `HorizontalOptions` to be `Fill` or specified explicitely.
+* Layouts as other controls come with `HorizontalOptions` and `VerticalOptions` as `Start` and not `Fill` by default, so if your children do not request a size explicitly, the parent layout will not take any space at all unless you ask it to `Fill` the desired dimension, for example a `Column` needs its  `HorizontalOptions` to be `Fill` or specified explicitly.

 * Actually for performance reasons in `Column` and `Row` layouts children cannot have `Fill`, `End` and `Center` in the direction of the layout, only `Start`.
-For example if you have a `Column` children must have `VerticalOptions` set to `Start`.
+For example, if you have a `Column` children must have `VerticalOptions` set to `Start`.
 When you still need these options for children please use `Absolute` or `Grid` layouts.

-_!_ Layouts `Column` and `Row`, watever templated or not, will always check if child out of the visible scrren bounds and avoid rendering it in that case.
+_!_ Layouts `Column` and `Row`, whether templated or not, will always check if child is out of the visible screen bounds and avoid rendering it in that case.
-That is especialy useful when the layout is inside a `SkiaScroll`, this way we always render only the visible part.
+That is especially useful when the layout is inside a `SkiaScroll`, this way we always render only the visible part.
 You can tweak this but setting a `SkiaLayout` property `HiddenAmountToRender` in points, how many of the hidden amount outside the visible bounds should still be rendered.
 This system ensures that you can have an infinite-size layout inside a scroll and it will work just fine drawing only the visible area.
 At the same time if you want a `SkiaScroll` to <s>lye</s> communicate to its content that everything is visible on the screen you can set its `VirtualizationEnabled="False"`.

 _!_ You can absolutely use the `Margin` property in a usual Maui way.
-In case if you would need to bind a specific margin you can switch to using `MarginLeft`, `MarginTop`, `MarginRight`, `MarginBottom` properties, -1.0 by default, if set they will override specific value from `Margin`, and the result would be accessible via `Margins` readonly bindable static property.
+In case if you would need to bind a specific margin you can switch to using `MarginLeft`, `MarginTop`, `MarginRight`, `MarginBottom` properties, -1.0 by default, if set they will override the specific value from `Margin`, and the result would be accessible via `Margins` read-only bindable static property.
 Even more, sometimes you might want to bind your code to `AddMarginTop`, `AddMarginLeft`, `AddMarginRight`, `AddMarginBottom`..
 When designing custom controls please use `Margins` property to read the final margin value.